 After being immersed in the dappled green tonal range of the forest for the day, a late afternoon beach walk at Buffalo Bay will provide a sense of balance.
 A magnificent arching bay, the beach is 5.1km between Buffalo Bay and Brenton on Sea and you can decide where to turn around.
 Or to simply plunge into the waves and surrender to the rhythm of the ocean.

-With some birding and forest hikes notched up and a hint of the beach, it would be perfect to plan a coastal walk along the Robberg Peninsula east of Plettenberg Bay.
+With some birding and forest hikes notched up and a hint of the beach, it would be perfect to plan a coastal walk along the Robberg Peninsula west of Plettenberg Bay.

 The Robberg Nature Reserve offers two hiking routes, a 7.5 and a 4km option.
 The first stage of both hikes is along the eastern cliff overlooking the bay.
 From the vantage of the cliffs it is possible to see seals cavorting below, pods of dolphins, whales (in season) turtles and, if fortunate, the Robberg Express, a large Great White Shark that has been christened by local surfers, spearfishers and surfskiers who see it often as it swims past them.